mintkey/personal-site/README.md

 `npm run build`

-3. To preview the site as it appears deployed, run
+3. To preview the site as it appears when deployed, run

 `npm run serve`